 Congress Street Bridge

-Explore the haunted past of Boston before the Halloween crowds start up.
+All weekend explore the haunted past of Boston before the Halloween crowds start up.
 See some of the city’s spookiest sites, including the Omni Parker House, King’s Chapel Burying Ground and much more.
 Climb aboard the Trolley of the Doomed for a chilling “frightseeing” tour you’ll never forget.
-Tours depart nightly from 7pm – 9pm.

 Friday thru Monday of Labor Day Weekend